ArifAhmed1995/BioPIndia/README.md

  - Handlers for various GCode commands(G1 implemented, not tested yet).
  - Correcting CAD tool.
 Integrated into BioApp, but the tool itself has major issues.
  - Code cleanup.
 Fit PEP8 standards, better encapsulation where possible.

+#### Future

+BioP India unfortunately disbanded due to a multitude of reasons.
+This software is now defunct.